freginold/Note/README.md

   - Double-click the `note.hta` file to run the program

 ### Limitations:
-- Placing any files other than `.txt` files in the "notes" subfolder will cause those files to show up in the note list.
-If they are clicked on, a script error will be thrown.
-(This will be fixed in the future.)
 - Note files must be kept in the `notes` subfolder.
 When you create a new note, it is automatically saved there.
 - The options file (`options.txt`) must be kept in the main folder with the program files.
 (If it's missing or corrupted, a default options file will be created on launch.)